3 ways to know if your 401(k) portfolio is too conservative

 If you’re looking for a “do it for me” solution, a good option is a target date fund.
 You pick a fund based on when you need the money, and the fund maintains a more aggressive portfolio when you’re younger and gradually becomes more conservative as you age.
 Like the rule of 100, these funds give you a more appropriate allocation based on when you need the money.

-If you need more personalized advice, your best bet is to hire a fee-only fiduciary adviser.
+If you need more personalized advice, your best bet is to hire a fee-only fiduciary advisor.

 “Working with an investment professional can be a great first step as they will have tools and knowledge to help you understand the appropriate allocation based on your specific situation,” Comfort says.

-(Here’s how to find an adviser who’s going to work in your best interest and what to look for.)
+(Here’s how to find an advisor who’s going to work in your best interest and what to look for.)

 “The surest way to build true long-term wealth for retirement is to invest in the stock market,” Johnson says.

 While you don’t need to have your whole portfolio in stocks, it’s important to have a sizable allocation to them so that your 401(k) can grow and support you in your retirement years.
-Being too conservative in your investments can harm even the best savings discipline, unfortunately.
+Being too conservative with your investments, particularly early in life, can harm even the best savings discipline, unfortunately.

 - The average 401(k) balance by age